edmondscommerce/mock-server/README.md

 ## Router Types

-### Static Files (css/js/etc...)
+### Static Files (css/js/html/etc...)

 Static files that are located in the htdocs folder will be served without any further configuration

+For the full list of support file types, see: [StaticRouter::STATIC_EXTENSIONS_SUPPORTED](./src/StaticRouter.php#L27)

 ### Callback

-The callback router sets a function which will be called.
-The return of the function should be text, or a redirect etc.
+The callback router sets a closure which will be passed the request object and must return a response object.

-See [this test](./tests/StaticRouterTest.php#L75) for an exmaple of a callback.
+See [this test](./tests/StaticRouterTest.php#L88) for an exmaple of a callback.

+### File Download

+The download router will return a file as a download.
+Internally it sets a callback that then returns a BinaryFileResponse object

-### Text
+### Static Text

 Second param of `addRoute($uri, $response)` is the text that will be returned after visiting specified uri.